Less loved or glamorous than other organs in the body, we feel the liver is due more attention and respect!

 The simple sugar fructose is almost entirely metabolised in the liver, unlike glucose which is used by cells throughout the body for energy.

 “NAFLD (Non-alcoholic Fatty Liver Disease): this is when the liver becomes full of fat.
-In my case, it was the result of all the sugar (fructose) I was eating.
+In my case, it resulted from all the sugar (fructose) I was eating.
 It now affects 5.5 million Australians.”

 – Damon Gameau, That Sugar Book